 The HH-53’s armor, heavy lift capability, maneuverability, range and speed made it ideal for CSAR and special ops.
 The HH-53B was quick and easy to refuel and rearm.
 In fact, Apple 04 and 05 took off from Udorn within an hour of landing there after the Son Tay Raid to join the rescue of an F-105 pilot downed over Laos, refueling in the air.
 Used in virtually every high-risk CSAR and special operations mission of the war, some 14 HH-53Bs were lost in combat.
 In addition to the Son Tay Raid, they were also used in the 1975 Mayaguez incident.

-Published in February 2012 issue Vietnam magazine
+This feature was first published in the February 2012 issue Vietnam magazine.